JRPG Tourists and the Whitewashing of a Genre: The Expedition 33 Problem

 ✅ The Verdict

-This is exactly why I am sticking to my backlog.
+This is why I am sticking to my backlog.
 I would rather boot up Shadow Hearts again.
 That game had actual soul.
-You had Yuri Hyuga, voiced by Hiroki Takahashi, the same legend who gave us Jonouchi in Yu-Gi-Oh! and you felt that raw, punk energy.
-It was rude, it was weird, and it didn't give a toss if you found the vampire wrestlers "cringe."
+You had Yuri Hyuga, voiced by Hiroki Takahashi (Jonouchi from Yugioh), and you felt that raw, punk energy.
+It was rude and weird.
+It did not give a toss if you found the vampire wrestlers "cringe".
 It was authentic.

-Expedition 33 is the total opposite.
-It is a product manufactured for JRPG tourists.
-It is for the people who want the tactical depth of the genre but look down on the culture that built it.
-It is a sanitised, whitewashed safe space for critics who think Persona is embarrassing until you strip the 'anime' out.
+Expedition 33 feels like the total opposite.
+It is a product manufactured for JRPG tourists who want the depth of the genre without the "embarrassment" of the culture that created it.
+It is a sanitised safe space for critics who think Persona is childish until you desaturate the colours and hire Andy Serkis.

-I have no doubt the game is competent, and like I said, I don't even mind that it is derivative.
+I have no doubt the game is competent.
 I will probably play it in a few years when the noise dies down.
-But right now?
-I am not validating a media circus that treats Japanese culture like a stain that needs scrubbing out.
-The industry can keep its "Game of the Year."
+But right now I am not validating a media circus that treats Japanese culture like a stain that needs scrubbing out.
+The industry can keep its "Game of the Year".
 I am not drinking the Kool-Aid.